JetBrains/teamcity-documentation/topics/build-queue.md

 [//]: # (title: Build Queue)
 [//]: # (auxiliary-id: Build Queue)

 The build queue is a list of builds that were [triggered](configuring-build-triggers.md) and are waiting to be started.
 TeamCity will distribute them to [compatible](agent-requirements.md) build agents as soon as the agents become idle.
-A queued build is assigned to an agent at the moment when it is started on the agent; no pre\-assignment is made while the build is waiting in the build queue.
+A queued build is assigned to an agent at the moment when it is started on the agent; no preassignment is made while the build is waiting in the build queue.

 When a build is triggered, first it is placed into the build queue, and, when a compatible agent becomes idle, TeamCity will run the build.